vuejs/vuepress/README.md

 If you intend to make `"substantial"` changes to VuePress or its documentation, please checkout [VuePress RFCs](./rfcs/README.md).

+If you have a Vue-related project/component/tool, add it with a pull request to [this curated list](https://github.com/ulivz/awesome-vuepress)!

-Thank you to all the people who already contributed to Vue!
+Thank you to all the people who already contributed to VuePress!

 ![contributors](https://opencollective.com/vuepress/contributors.svg?width=890)